shidcoin/shidcoin.github.io/crowdsale.md

 ---

 **Logistics**
-- Raising 5 ETH for Liquidity Pools on Uniswap
+- We are raising 5 ETH for Liquidity Pools on Uniswap
 - Give 1 ETH, Receive 4200000 SHID
 - Donate any increment of Ethereum (as little as 1 Wei!)
-- Total SHID available for this crowd sale:  21000000
+- Total SHID available for this Crowdsale:  21000000
+- Once the cap has been reached, transactions will fail.

 **Example Purchase**
 - Current SHID: 0